A Natural Adaptive Process for Collective Decision-Making: Introduction

 The remainder of the paper is structured as follows.
 After defining our model in \Cref{sec:model}, we state the main result (\Cref{thm:main}) and a rough proof sketch in \Cref{sec:results}.
 The full proof is given in the Appendix.
-In \Cref{sec:cond}, we analyze the instructive special case of preference profiles that admit a Condorcet winner, which allows for a more elementary proof. \Cref{sec:approximateaxiomatics} is concerned with axiomatic properties of maximal lotteries and discusses in which sense these properties can be retained for approximations of maximal lotteries.
-In \Cref{sec:relatedwork}, we extensively discuss related work from various fields of study and state a continuous version of our main result (\Cref{thm:continuous}) that may be of independent interest.
+In \Cref{sec:cond}, we analyze the instructive special case of preference profiles that admit a Condorcet winner, which allows for a more elementary proof.
+In \Cref{sec:relatedwork}, we extensively discuss the connections between our work and results from equilibrium learning, evolutionary game theory, and the natural sciences.
+We also state a continuous version of our main result (\Cref{thm:continuous}) that may be of independent interest.
+In \Cref{sec:approximateaxiomatics}, we show in which sense the axiomatic properties of maximal lotteries can be retained for approximations thereof.